PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Projects/e-commerce-backend-server/ReadMe.md

 );
 ```

-> This order_items table stores details of individual products within an order.
-Each record links to an order_id and a product_id, and includes the quantity purchased and the price per item.
+> This `order_items` table stores **details of individual products within an order**.
+Each record links to an `order_id` and a `product_id`, and includes the quantity purchased and the price per item.
 It supports tracking multiple products per order.

 ---

 ## 📦 Project Structure
-Below is the organized folder structure for the E-commerce Backend API project.
-It separates core functionality into modular files and folders for better maintainability and scalability.
+Below is the organized folder structure for the **E-commerce Backend API** project.
+It separates core functionality into `modular` files and `folders` for better `maintainability` and `scalability`.

 ```bash
 e-commerce-backend-server/